Georgia Roads - US 19

 The eastbound Albany Bypass, really now just southbound as it only carries US 19 and GA 300.
 In the first photo, the special green-numbered shield for GA 520 is apparently less reflective than other shields... although that right BGS is pretty strangely more reflective than the other signs.
 Note that pretty much nowhere on the Albany Bypass is the through route given a cardinal direction.
 We then come to a sign put together by people who never studied geometry, and one that missed the replacement boat.

-Georgia puts BUSINESS in its shields a lot, but this is the first BYPASS I've seen.
-Thanks to John Krakoff for this Leesburg example.
+Georgia puts BUSINESS in its shields a lot, but this is the first BYPASS I've seen, in Leesburg.

 GA 36/74 eastbound in Thomaston, and then US 19 southbound, using the European style of signing roads by destination instead of by direction.
 Both roads are involved in one-way pairs, which is why you don't see left arrows in either photo.